rakshitgarg7/android_device_oppo_RMX1801/README.md

 The Realme 2 Pro (codenamed _"RMX1801"_) is a mid-range smartphone from Realme.
 It was announced in September 2018

+This device tree is being used to build HavocOS, crDroid and Derpfest.

 ## Device specifications

 Basic   | Spec Sheet